FofanovLab/MTSv/scripts/README.md

 $ module load anaconda/3.latest
 ```

-### Create Conda environment with Python3 and Biopython
+### Create Conda environment with Python3 and required packages.
-Only needs to be created once and only if you don't already have an environment with python3 and biopython.
+The environment only needs to be created once.
 ```
 $ conda create --name biopy3 python=3.5.2 biopython pandas ete3
 ```
 The name `biopy3` can be changed to whatever name you want.

 ### Activate Conda Environment
 ```